Important or Recent Updates

 Editing the Compose & Environment Variables

-Please keep in mind that yaml formatting is very specific, so keep things lined up as per the original.
+Please keep in mind that YAML formatting is very specific, so keep things lined up as per the original.

 The compose contains all the Arr’s in the overall stack, you can remove any you don’t plan on using by deleting their entire section in the code.